 Photocopying and photographing materials

-Our staff can make photocopies and take photographs of materials for you to take away.
-If you want to take your own pictures, you can buy a photography licence, which costs £10 per day.
-Find out more about photocopying and image use, including fee, here.
+Our staff can make photocopies, scans and take photographs of materials for you to take away.
+If you want to take your own pictures, you can buy a photography licence from the Information Desk.
+The licence costs £10 per day.
+Find out more about photocopying, image use and costs.

 We are here to help with your research

 If you need advice, the Librarian and Archivist are available to help you with your research and answer questions about our collections.
 You can email us if you have any questions before your visit.

 If you are interested in masonic books and regalia there is no better place to come and discover more information.